wallarm/product-documentation/docs/latest/admin-en/managing/terraform-provider.md

     * [Nodes](../../user-guides/nodes/nodes.md) in your account
     * Detected [vulnerabilities](../../user-guides/vulnerabilities/check-vuln.md)

-* Register new nodes in your account and delete existing
+* Register new nodes in your account and delete existing ones

 See how to perform the listed operations in the Wallarm provider [documentation](https://registry.terraform.io/providers/wallarm/wallarm/latest/docs).

-In the documentation:

-* Terraform resources and data sources are described
-* You can find examples for each resource usage
-* `Argument` is what you can set in you configuration
-* `Attribute` is information you can get

 ## Usage example

-Below is the example of Terraform configuration for Wallarm:
+Below is an example of Terraform configuration for Wallarm:

 ```
 provider "wallarm" {